 A person who has bipolar disorder also experiences changes in their energy, thinking, behavior, and sleep.
 During bipolar mood episodes, it can be difficult for individuals to carry out day-to-day tasks, go to work or school, and maintain relationships.

-Co-occurring Bipolar Disorder and Addiction
+Bipolar Disorder and Co-Occurring Substance Abuse

-- Mental health conditions - in this case, bipolar disorder- may contribute to substance use and addiction.
+- Mental health conditions - in this case, bipolar disorder - may contribute to substance use and addiction.

-Regarding these last two factors, research shows that people with bipolar disorder are at an increased risk of developing a SUD (substance use disorder), and people with SUDs are more likely to have bipolar disorder than the general population.
+Regarding these last two factors, research shows that people with bipolar disorder are at an increased risk of developing an SUD (substance use disorder), and people with SUDs are more likely to have bipolar disorder than the general population.

-Relationship Between Bipolar and Substance Abuse:
+The Relationship Between Bipolar and Substance Abuse

-- Self-medication: People with bipolar disorder may use drugs or alcohol to relieve the negative symptoms of bipolar or the side effects of the medications they use to treat it.
+- Self-medication: People with bipolar disorder may use drugs or alcohol to relieve the negative symptoms of bipolar disorder or the side effects of the medications they use to treat it.
 For example, they may use stimulants to boost their energy during depressive episodes or depressants to calm down during manic episodes.

 - Impulsivity: People with bipolar disorder often have difficulty controlling their impulses.
 This can make them more likely to start using drugs or alcohol – even though they know how harmful it is - and less likely to stop once they are addicted.

-- Worsened symptoms: Although drugs and alcohol may temporarily reduce negative bipolar symptoms, in the long run, they can alter the brain’s chemistry and worsen the symptoms of bipolar disorder, both during manic and depressive episodes.
+- Worsened symptoms: Although drugs and alcohol may temporarily reduce negative bipolar symptoms, in the long run, they can alter the brain’s chemistry and exacerbate the symptoms of bipolar disorder, both during manic and depressive episodes.
 This can make it difficult for people to manage their condition and function in their daily lives.

-- Worse effects from drugs: Changes in brain activity from bipolar (or any other mental illness) can enhance the drug’s rewarding effects and reduce awareness of their negative effects.
+- Worse effects from drugs: Changes in brain activity from bipolar (or any other mental illness) can enhance the drug’s rewarding effects and reduce awareness of its negative effects.
 This obliviousness to the harmful effects of drugs can make a person more vulnerable to drug misuse.

 - Reduced treatment effectiveness: Drug abuse can also reduce the effectiveness of treatment for bipolar disorder.
 This is because drugs and alcohol can interfere with the way that medications work.
 Lithium is a drug commonly used to treat bipolar disorder.
 If other drugs increase lithium levels in the blood, this can lead to lithium toxicity, which can be dangerous and even fatal.
 If drugs decrease lithium levels in the blood, this can make lithium less effective, which can lead to a return of bipolar symptoms.